moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

           - left_arm_joint6
           - left_arm_joint7

-      #notice that the grippers joint2 mimics joint1
+      #notice that the gripper's joint2 mimics joint1
       #this is why it is not listed under the hand controllers

       - name: right_hand_controller